Witchtrap: Cast

+Release

-Critical reception
+Critical response

 A contemporary review in Variety criticized the film's ending as "cryptic", and noted that the "makeup effects by Judy Yonemoto are okay".
 In his book Creature Features: The Science Fiction, Fantasy, and Horror Movie Guide, John Stanley wrote that "due to flat, nonatmospheric lighting, mediocre actresses and inadequate effects, Witchtrap limps along without much conviction."
 Brian Orndorf of Blu-ray.com called the film "an engaging feature" that "builds to a satisfying grand finale, only making a few missteps in tone and technical achievements", though he noted that "the screenplay's interest in spiritual debates is perhaps better left to a more sophisticated picture".

 Home media

+Witchtrap was released direct-to-video by Magnum Home Entertainment on September 7, 1989.

 In March 2017, the film was restored in 2K and released on DVD and Blu-ray by Vinegar Syndrome.